jgedarovich/chef-attribute-debug/README.md

 being set.

 #What it is
-a series of monkey patches __for omnibus chef version 11.18.12__ that get applied at the client.rb level that can  determine from where an attribute is being set.
+A series of monkey patches __for omnibus chef version 11.18.12__ that get applied at the client.rb level that can  determine from where an attribute is being set.
 By monkey patchincg all of the points in chef code that injest attributes and piggy backing on the existing attribute precedence system.

- methods involving the setting of attributes are wrapped using class\_eval to intercept the attribute and check if it's the one we're looking for.
+ Methods involving the setting of attributes are wrapped using class\_eval to intercept the attribute and check if it's the one we're looking for.
 If it finds the one we're looking for it sets a new attribute 'attribute\_debug\_location' to the value of where it was being set from to